Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - Filter function is used to filter out values of an array on the basis of a specified condition, and return array of the values satisfying that condition.
 - Following code shows the use of `filter` in order to filter out all positive values from an array.
+- `filter` returns a value only if the inner function return `true`.

 <hr>